 The Indonesian government is, therefore, pushing for financial inclusion.
 This is done to open up opportunities for institutions with traditional finance models, and FinTech new entrants.

-The Financial Services Authority (OJK) of Indonesia and relevant agencies have been holding FinTech festivals to increase consumers’ awareness and access to new applications.
+The Financial Services Authority (OJK) of Indonesia have been holding FinTech festivals to increase consumers awareness.

 Furthermore, OJK with the support of the Central Bank of Indonesia has implemented a FinTech registration system for startups.
 This has proved that FinTech is formally recognized.
 As of June 2017, a total of eight startups have registered, and much more in the process.
 The inauguration for FinTech Advisory Forum also happened around the same time to direct the FinTech industry’s development.